pallamsudhasrinivas/12FactorApp/README.md

 Following are the 12 Factors

-  1. Codebase:
+  1. Codebase: One codebase tracked in revision control, many deployments
-  2. Dependencies:
+  2. Dependencies: Explicitly declare and isolate dependencies
-  3. Config:
+  3. Config: Store config in the environment
-  4. Backing Services:
+  4. Backing Services: Treat backing services as attached resources
-  5. Build, release, run:
+  5. Build, release, run: Strictly separate build and run stages
-  6. Processes
+  6. Processes: Execute the app as one or more stateless processes
-  7. Port Binding:
+  7. Port Binding: Export services via port binding
-  8. Concurrecy
+  8. Concurrecy: Scale out via the process model
-  9. Disposability
+  9. Disposability: Maximize robustness with fast startup and graceful shutdown
-  10. Dev / Prod parity
+  10. Dev / Prod parity: Keep development, staging, and production as similar as possible
-  11. Logs
+  11. Logs: Treat logs as event streams
-  12. Admin processes
+  12. Admin processes: Run admin/management tasks as one-off processes